Wernfried/xml-twig/README.md

 npm install node-expat

 ```
-In my tests I parsed a 900 MB big XML file, the `node-expat` is faster than `sax` (node-expat: around 2:30 Minutes, sax: around 3:40 Minutes).
-However, you may run into problems when you try to install the `node-expat` parser.
-That's the reason why `node-expat` parser is not installed automatically.
+In my tests, I parsed a 900 MB XML file, and the `node-expat`t parser was faster than `sax` (`node-expat`: around 2:30 minutes, `sax`: around 3:40 minutes).
+However, you may encounter issues when installing the `node-expat` parser, which is why it's not installed automatically.

 ## How to use it